wanglei1004/nsfw_detector/README.md

 curl -X POST -F "file=@/path/to/image.jpg" http://vx.link/public/nsfw
 ```

+* Your submitted images will not be saved.
-Please note that this API has a rate limit of 30 requests per minute.
+* Please note that the API rate limit is 30 requests per minute.

 ## License